 The start of this week was a blur.
-It was none stop cooking, and all because of my involvement in this months Host for Hope campaign which is being run by charity Pancreatic Cancer UK.
+It was none stop cooking.
+All because of my involvement in this months Host for Hope campaign which is being run by charity Pancreatic Cancer UK.

-I’m fortunate to have not lost any of my close friends or family to pancreatic cancer but I am fully aware of how devastating cancer as a disease can be, having lost my Grandad to it.
-When Pancreatic Cancer UK invited me to join in with Host for Hope and organise a food related fundraising event, I immediately said yes.
+I’m fortunate to have not lost any of my close friends or family to pancreatic cancer.
+However, I am fully aware of how devastating cancer can be, having lost my Grandad at just 62.
+When Pancreatic Cancer UK invited me to join in with Host for Hope and organise a food-related fundraising event, I immediately said yes.

 What did we eat?
-I’ll be writing up the recipes in more detail soon but for now, here is a pictoral breakdown of our mammoth meal!
+I’ll be writing up the recipes in more detail soon but for now, here is a pictorial breakdown of our mammoth meal!

 Pumpkin veloute with bloomer bread

 Crown of chicken, tart fine, greens & red wine jus